-Grant a remission of 30% of all differential general rates excluding interest and other charges to pensioners who own and reside on their property within the Mareeba Shire, provided that they satisfy the conditions as set out on the attached Rate Rebates and Remission Policy and on the attached Pension Remission Application Form.
+Grant a remission of 30% of all differential general rates excluding interest and other charges to pensioners who own and reside on their property within the Mareeba Shire, provided that they satisfy the conditions as set out on the attached Rate Rebates and Remission Policy Appendix C (Page 76) of this document and on the attached Pension Remission Application Form, Form B (Page 109) of this document.
 The maximum Council Remission allowable is \$240.00 per property.